Fury lighter than expected for Whyte bout

 Fury's drop in weight from the final bout in the Wilder trilogy in October gives a slight indication as to how he may approach the fight.

-Against Wilder, Fury went toe-to-toe with the big punching American.
+Against Wilder, Fury went toe-to-toe with the big-punching American.
 Weighing in lighter suggests Fury may revert back to fighting at range and using his quick feet and movement to outbox Whyte.

 The Fury and Whyte show